nirmalnaik/Paris_olympics_Analysis/README.md

 ### Data Processing Pipeline

 **Ingestion**:
 - **Azure Data Factory** is used to automate the ingestion of data from Kaggle into Azure Data Lake Storage Gen2.
-This includes setting up data pipelines that handle the daily updates, ensuring that the latest information is always available for analysis.
+This includes setting up data pipelines that handle the daily updates, and ensuring that the latest information is always available for analysis.
 ![image](https://github.com/user-attachments/assets/a9aacdc5-bca9-48b8-bc71-5f6a56f7f620)